-To apply for courses and workshops, please download and complete the application packet, and return it to HBS with a $25 non-refundable deposit per application (if you are applying for multiple courses/workshops in one application, you only need to send $25).
+We require a $100 non-refundable deposit per application on all accredited courses (if you are applying for multiple courses in one application, you only need to send $100).
 Upon review of your application, including transcripts of your most recent work, we will notify you of your admission and include information on payment for credit, course and housing fees.
 The deposit will be applied toward your course fee.
-On the calculations section of the application (there for your convenience) please remember to deduct the deposit from your total remaining balance.

-1. We encourage you to apply early, by April 15, as classes often fill up quickly.
+We encourage you to apply early—by April 15—as classes often fill up quickly.
 We accept applications on a rolling basis until courses fill up!

-A $25 non-refundable deposit is required with each application on all accredited courses.
-If you are applying for multiple courses or workshops in one application, you only need to send $25.
+A $100 non-refundable deposit is required with each application on all accredited courses.
+If you are applying for multiple courses within a single application, you only need to send one deposit.
 Upon acceptance into the course(s), your deposit will be applied toward the course fee.
 If paying by check, please make your check payable to Highlands Biological Station.

 Expectation of Work

 Highland Biological Station courses are immersive learning experiences.
 Classes meet for full days Monday through Saturday, and usually run into evening hours as well.
 Students must be flexible as class times vary.
-Field courses can be physically demanding so participants should be willing to conduct a lot of work outside.
-Most people do fine – if you are unsure, you can contact the course instructor with any questions that you may have.
+Field courses can be physically demanding, so participants should be willing and able to conduct a lot of work outside.
+Most people do fine—if you are unsure, you can contact the course instructor with any questions that you may have.

 As of July 1, 2011, the Code of Federal Regulations, Title 34, Section 600.2 (34 CFR 600.2), defines a credit hour as: